y-sakakihara/yuworkshop2025/index.md

 ## Photo
 <img src="image_50438657_reduced.jpg" width="460">

-## Registration closed (Deadline: 18th November, 2022)
+## Registration (Deadline: 15th December, 2024)

 Both of the registrations for on-site participation and for online participation have been closed.

 ## Important Dates

-Registration Deadline for on-site participants: 28th October, 2022
+Registration Deadline for on-site participants: 15th December, 2024

-Registration Deadline for online participants: 18th November, 2022
+Registration Deadline for online participants: 15th January, 2025

 ## Schedule

-From 26th November, 2022 to 27th November, 2022
+From 4th to 5th of March, 2025

-We have invited sessions and a student session.
-No contributed talks.
+We have invited sessions and contributed talks.

 ## [Venue](https://goo.gl/maps/SRyD9WjDTtY7XSceA)